SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/build-a-hello-world-web-part.md

 ## Web part project structure

-You can use Visual Studio Code to explore the web part project structure.
+### To use Visual Studio Code to explore the web part project structure

 1. In the console, break the processing by selecting Ctrl+C (in Windows).